omymble/omymble/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hello!
-I'm a Data Scientist & Analyst 🚀
+🚀 I'm a Data Scientist & Analyst

 👀 I am actively seeking my next challenge as a Data Scientist or Data Analyst.
-I am passionate about leveraging data and machine learning to solve complex problems and create tangible business value.
+I am passionate about leveraging data and machine learning to solve complex problems and create measurable business value.
 My expertise spans the entire data lifecycle, from engineering and analysis to building powerful models.

 💡 I bring a unique combination of technical expertise and a global perspective.
 My journey has taken me through academic and professional experiences across 6 different countries, where I’ve had the opportunity to collaborate with individuals from over 20 countries.
 This diverse background has equipped me with a unique adaptability and strong cross-cultural communication skills.

-🌱 My work is focused on creating tangible impact.
+🌱 My work is focused on creating a significant impact.
 Whether it's through statistical analysis or advanced machine learning, I'm dedicated to delivering data-driven results.

 🎓 My technical foundation is built on a strong academic background.